Skip to content

 Properties Less Than Two Acres

-For parcels under 2 acres that currently have a disposal field on them, the owner can sell the property free from restrictions.
+For parcels under 2 acres that currently have a disposal field, the owner can sell the property free from restrictions.
 However, the regulations indicate that sewage waste cannot be discharged onto the ground except when in compliance with the regulations.
 Therefore, if the system is failing in some way, such as sewage seeping onto the ground, then the disposal field would need to be replaced/repaired immediately by either the current owner or through an agreement with the purchaser.

 A list of Certified Installers can be found on the Manitoba Sustainable Development website.